-Cranking Out Big Days: Ramp Up Your Hikes and Trail Runs
+Cranking Out Big Days: How To Ramp Up Your Hikes and Trail Runs

 By Michael Lanza

 I don’t remember the first time I hiked more than 20 miles in a day.
 But living and hiking in New England at the time, where one mile of rocky, up-and-down trail feels as physically punishing as two miles in other parts of the country, I undoubtedly got to that distance through incrementally longer dayhikes.
 I only wish I could remember the sense of pleasure with myself that I must have felt that first time.

 But I can list precisely the number of times I’ve hiked more than 30 miles in a day.

 Those days don’t happen without a conscious decision to do it and some preparation and planning.
 My first was the Pemi Loop in New Hampshire’s White Mountains, linking up the Bondcliff-Mt.
 Bond ridge and Franconia Ridge: 32 miles and about 10,000 very brutal vertical feet.
 A friend and I did it on a July day when the heat and humidity seemed engaged in a contest to see which could leap higher.
 Despite consuming at least 10 liters of water each, we finished it dehydrated and completed pasted physically—but awfully pleased with ourselves.
 (We were training for a seven-day thru-hike of the John Muir Trail.)

 Hard as it was, that experience convinced us that we could go even farther.